Lindeneg/generate-next-links/README.md

 ### Description

-Suppose we have a next.js application with the following `pages` structure:
+Suppose a next.js application with the following `pages` structure:

 ```
 .